leandromoreira/digital_video_introduction/README.md

 >
 > ![constrained vbr](/i/vbr.png "constrained vbr")

-In the early days, engineering came up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**.
+In the early days, engineers came up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**.
 This technique is known as **interlaced video**; it basically sends half of the screen in 1 "frame" and the other half in the next "frame".

 Today screens render mostly using **progressive scan technique**.
 Progressive is a way of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence.